Divorce Money Mistakes

 Your lawyer is your advocate, and must act like it.
 Will you get an itemized bill at the end of each week to prevent surprises?
 If your attorney does not have a plan, they cannot be your advocate.

 Your attorney should warn you not to play hide and seek with your income and assets.
 You should talk about opening a new separate (non-marital) bank account for post separation earnings.
-In addition, go over with the attorney how to legal and physically separate non-marital assets from marital assets.
+In addition, go over with the attorney how to legally and physically separate non-marital assets from marital assets.

 What is the attorney’s plan to stop your spouse from sticking you with bills?
 Such as changing who is responsible for or controls utility, phone, checking and savings account, and other joint accounts.
 What needs to happen before filing to be prepared?